 If you think a free ranging cage-free lifestyle is the right fit for you and your bunny, here is a short guide to everything you need to know about training and raising a free-roam bunny.
 Your house rabbit will soon be able to roam through your house safely, and chances are he'll be happy with his new arrangement.

-Before you introduce your bunny to their new home, the first thing you need to do is ensure that your home is bunny-proof.
+Before you introduce your bunny to their new home, the first thing you need to do is ensure that your home is bunny-proof so you can keep your rabbit safe.
 Just like with babies or puppies, you need to make sure that there is nothing in the house that your bunny could get into that could hurt them.
 You also want to make sure that the chance of them damaging anything is minimized.

 Rabbits have a natural tendency to chew on items in their environment, so the first thing you need to do is to conceal any cords or cables that they could try and nibble on.
 If you have cables that run along your floor, using PVC piping or cord concealers is an easy way to protect them without major changes to your wiring setup.
 In a pinch, you can even use chicken wire to seal off areas until you can arrange a more permanent fix.